Schedule Demo

 A user access review is a periodic evaluation of the access rights granted to individuals for computing systems and networks.
 This control inventory identifies users who have access permissions and checks the activity of their access, including the identity of the users, the resources they are attempting to access, the privileges they possess, and whether they are appropriately authorized to have these access rights.

-The review examines all parties with access, including employees, third parties, and contractors, with the objective of preventing any accidental or intentional misuse of these rights.
+The review examines all parties with privileged access, including employees, third parties, and contractors, with the objective of preventing any accidental or intentional misuse of these rights.
 Neglecting user access reviews can lead to the undetected malicious activities of individuals with compromised access rights.

 Why is it Important to Review User Access Rights?